Prosecutor: Mom and daughter strangled pregnant Chicago teen

 Assistant State's Attorney James Murphy told Cook County Judge Susana Ortiz that 19-year-old Marlen Ochoa-Lopez managed to get her fingers under the cord around her neck and that the woman strangling her, Clarisa Figueroa, then yelled at her daughter, "You're not doing your f---ing job!"

-The daughter, 24-year-old Desiree Figueroa, then pried Ochoa-Lopez's fingers from the cord while her mother continued to strangle the teen for another five minutes, Murphy said.
+The daughter, 24-year-old Desiree Figueroa, then pried Ochoa-Lopez's fingers from the cord "one by one" while her mother continued to strangle the teen for another five minutes, Murphy said.
 With Ochoa-Lopez showing no signs of life, Clarisa Figueroa, 46, cut her open with a butcher's knife and removed the placenta and baby, which she put in a bucket.

-She then put the teen's body in a garbage can and called 911, claiming that her newborn baby was not breathing, authorities said.
+The two then put the teen's body in a garbage can and Clarisa Figueroa called 911, claiming that her newborn baby was not breathing, authorities said.
 When first responders arrived, the child was blue.
 They tried to resuscitate the infant and transported Clarisa Figueroa and the boy to a nearby hospital, where police said he remained in grave condition and was not expected to survive.
 Figueroa, meanwhile, had blood on her upper body but no physical sign that she'd given birth, according to investigators.

-Ortiz denied bond to the Figueroas, who are charged with murder, saying she felt "the presumption is great" that they committed a "heinous and brutal murder" and that they pose "a real and present" danger to the community.
+The judge denied bond to the Figueroas, who are charged with murder, saying she felt "the presumption is great" that they committed a "heinous and brutal murder" and that they pose "a real and present" danger to the community.
 She also denied bond to Clarisa Figueroa's boyfriend, 40-year-old Piotr Bobak, who is charged with the concealment of a homicide.

 The mother's lawyer asked Ortiz to place the Figueroas in protective custody for their safety, given "the nature of the case."
+The Figueroas stood calmly during the hearing.
+As they left, the mother glanced back at the crowded gallery, where the victim's friends and relatives packed the spectator benches.

-Clarisa Figueroa apparently wanted to raise another child after her adult son died of natural causes last year, authorities said.
-Murphy told the court that she told her family last October that she was pregnant and later posted on Facebook ultrasound results and photos of a room decorated for a baby.
+Clarisa Figueroa apparently wanted to raise another child after her adult son died of natural causes, authorities said.
+She told her family last October that she was pregnant and later posted on Facebook ultrasound results and photos of a room decorated for a baby, prosecutors wrote in a court filing.
 He said Desiree Figueroa was surprised because her mother had had her fallopian tubes tied to prevent pregnancy.

 The arrests came three weeks after the disappearance of Ochoa-Lopez, whose decaying body was discovered this week in a garbage can in the backyard of Figueroa's home on the city's Southwest Side, about 4 miles from Ochoa-Lopez's own home.
 The cord used to strangle her was still around her neck.